تنبيه: النسخة الإنجليزية من هذه الاتفاقية هي النسخة النافذة في حال وجود تعارض بين النسخة الإنجليزية والنسخ الأخرى.

 i.
 The Company shall not use financial instruments held by us on behalf of a Client for our own account or the account of another Client of ourselves, without the Client’s prior express consent to the use of the instruments on specified terms, by his signature or equivalent alternative mechanism.

-j.
 Retail clients have the rights to refer complaints to the Financial Ombudsman of the Republic of Cyprus and may also benefit from the maximum protection available under the ICF.
+Clients trading in Cryptocurrencies are excluded.

 3.2.
 Eligible Counterparties